FilipanOtinan-git/soul-atlas-proposal-dl/README.md

 Local Preview: Open index.html in any modern browser.

-GitHub Pages: Go to Settings > Pages and set the branch to main to launch the live URL.

-One-Click Share: Drag the index.html into Tiiny.host for a professional temporary link.
+One-Click Share: into Tiiny.host for a professional temporary link.

 Creative Brief Summary